-Embedding passive components (capacitors, resistors and possibly inductors) within printed circuit boards is one of a series of technology advances enabling performance increases, size and weight reductions, and potentially cost advantages in the manufacturing of electronic systems [1].
+Embedding passive components (capacitors, resistors and possibly inductors) within printed circuit boards is one of a series of technology advances enabling performance increases, size and weight reductions, and potentially economic advantages in electronic systems [1].
 There are many factors associated with how and when to include embedded passives in systems.
 In general the decisions require application-specific size/cost/performance tradeoff analyses and are rarely simple, [2].